Mmmm

 Chill.

-Freeze according to your ice cream maker's
+Freeze according to your ice cream maker's instructions.

 Chocolate Fruit Balls